telepresenceio/telepresence/quick-start.md

 <Alert severity="success"><b>Congratulations, you can now access services running in your cluster by name from your laptop!</b></Alert>

 ## 4. Set up a local development environment
-You will now download the repo containing the services' code and run the DataProcessingNodeService service locally.
+You will now download the repo containing the services' code and run the DataProcessingService service locally.
 This version of the code has the UI color set to <span style="color:blue" class="bold">blue</span> instead of <span style="color:green" class="bold">green</span>.

 1. Clone the web app’s GitHub repo:
 `git clone https://github.com/datawire/edgey-corp-nodejs.git`